 The fact Holmgren is not coming back will allow him to throw conventional wisdom and play calling to the wind, which should give him a distinct advantage over opposing defenses.
 Every third down call in Seattle will now be made with the understanding that going for it on fourth down is a distinct possibility.

 "Well, my dad was a force of nature.
 And now his own cycle in nature is complete.
-But his spirit lives on in everybody who loves their country, loves their family, loves their faith, and loves those Buffalo Bills."-- Luke Russert, eulogizing his late father, Tim.
+But his spirit lives on in everybody who loves their country, loves their family, loves their faith, and loves those Buffalo Bills."

 You can bet the 2008 Bills will have someone watching over them this year.